Spaideri/steamcmd-aws-dedicated-server/README.md

 ## 1. Features
 * Public static IP address - join games using the same parameters every time
-* Optimized performance - choose the best instance type from the EC2 catalogue
+* Optimal performance - choose the best instance type from the EC2 catalogue
 * Best latency - deploy the server to the nearest AWS Region to you
 * Cost-efficient - only pay for the running hours
 * Persistent storage - game and mods are installed on a persistent disk
+* Discord bot interface - start/stop/restart servers directly from your Discord server
 * Runs on Ubuntu Linux - linux EC2 prices are half of the equivalent Windows instances
 * Scheduling - flexibly specify running hours to save cost